Statue of Asklepios

 - Aglaea, the goddess of beauty, splendour, glory, magnificence, and adornment.

-The undamaged Asklepios statue had him leaning on his staff, with a serpent wound around it.
+The Asklepios statue in its undamaged form would have had him leaning on his staff, with a serpent wound around it.
 You can see the remnants of the snake and staff in the lower right parts of his clothing.
 The serpent was sacred to Asklepios, and his staff, the caduceus.
 The rod of Asclepius, a snake-entwined staff, remains a symbol of medicine today.
 Below

 Exploring The Legion of Honor